athersharif/mac-assembler-nasm/README.md

 ## Notes
 1. Must have either Xcode or gcc installed.
 2. Run Xcode once after install and agree to the Terms and Conditions.
 3. Must have NASM install.
+If you don't, you can download and install using the links below:

 - Download NASM 2.11.06: http://www.nasm.us/pub/nasm/releasebuilds/2.11.06/
 - Instructions: http://www.neuraladvance.com/compiling-and-installing-nasm-on-mac-os-x.html